 The Assurance of Future Glory: 8:18-25.

 This present time brings sufferings but glory waits for believers (Rom 8:18).
-All creation is groaning in anticipation of the freedom from corruption that God promises (Rom 8:19-23).
-It is subjected to decay because of sin.
+All creation is groaning in anticipation of the freedom from corruption which God has promised (Rom 8:19-23).
+The creation is subjected to decay because of sin.
 Believers are also groaning because we are still living in a body of pain, decay and death.
 Apart from God there is no hope.
 All creation will be delivered from bondage of curse and corruption, when Christ returns to redeem our body (Rom 8:23).
 This groaning is not a death pain but a birth pain.
-God is going to restore the whole universe.
+God is going to restore the whole universe someday.
 The indwelling Spirit is the first installment or foretaste of our future glory.
 Yet we groan and eagerly wait for the redemption of our bodies.
 So we must patiently and confidently wait for the redemption of our body.
 One day we will receive new bodies.
 This earth will become what it was always meant to be.
 There is a not yet dimension in our salvation.
 Hope can never be separated from salvation because salvation is the ground of our hope.
 Hope is our joyous optimism.
 Our justification is secured, our condemnation is removed but our glorification is yet to come (Rom 5:1; 8:1).
-As we wait for the coming of Christ, we are assured of our future glory (1 Cor 15:51-53).
+As we wait for the coming of Christ, we are assured of our future glory.

 The Assurance of Help in Our Weakness: 8:26-30.